ivorscott/go-delve-reload/README.md

 	@mv *.pem ./api/tls
 ```

-We only use self-signed certificates in development, in production we will use Traefik.
+The following demonstrates how we can switch between self-signed certificates and Traefik.
+When `cfg.Web.Production` is true, we are using Traefik.
+In part 3 ("Docker Swarm and Traefik"), we will have a separate compose file for production.

 ```go
 // main.go